 Shropshire’s top agricultural and rural services legal team has been strengthened with another member qualifying as a Fellow of the Agricultural Law Association.

-She joins colleagues Partners Tom Devey, Sarah Baugh and Steven Corfield, who are already Fellows of the Agricultural Law Association (ALA).
+She joins colleagues Partners Tom Devey and Sarah Baugh, and Consultant Steven Corfield who are already Fellows of the Agricultural Law Association (ALA).

 The ALA is the UK’s leading independent inter-professional organisation.
 It provides a forum for professionals serving the agriculture sector and is often consulted by government on legislative and policy changes.

-FBC Manby Bowdler’s Agricultural & Rural Services department was the only Shropshire team to receive a top tier ranking in the 2015 Legal 500 guide, which recommends the best law firms and lawyers in the region.
+FBC Manby Bowdler’s Agricultural & Rural Services department received a top tier ranking in the 2020 Legal 500 guide, which recommends the best law firms and lawyers in the region.

 The team is also recognised in the Chamber 2020 Directory as a top ranked department, with both Tom and Sarah, as well as consultant Simon Corfield, singled out for praise.

 Anna can be contacted on the details below.